smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/EVALUATE_MODEL_SYNTAX.md

 ```

 !!! warning
-    If the data set you want to use does not have a target, you cannot evaluate the performance of the model.
+    If the dataset you want to use does not have a target, you cannot evaluate the performance of the model.

 ## __3. Example__
-The example below demonstrates a method to use a "__EVALUATE__" statement to evaluate the <mark style="background-color:#E9D7FD ">test_classifier</mark> model built with the [BUILD MODEL](/en/how-to_guides/ThanoSQL_ml/BUILD_MODEL_SYNTAX/).
+The example below demonstrates how to use the "__EVALUATE__" statement to evaluate the <mark style="background-color:#E9D7FD ">test_classifier</mark> model built with the [BUILD MODEL](/en/how-to_guides/ThanoSQL_ml/BUILD_MODEL_SYNTAX/) statement.

 ```sql
 %%thanosql